 In recent years the Meissner Nordic Ski Club has made major achievements at Virginia Meissner Sno-Park by:

-- expanding the trail system
+- expanding the trail system to 47 km

 - building of the new Meissner Shelter